fugu-chop/launch_school/ls181_assessment/questions_to_address_attempt3.md

 A _schema_ determines the shape or structure to which data in a relation must conform.
 It controls aspects of data such as what types of data are allowed in a relation, what relations exist in a database, and what databases exist in a RDBMS.
 The data relates to the actual values within a schema.
 A schema without data would be an empty table, whilst data without a schema would be unstructured, and difficult to use in a consistent, scalable manner.

 ### What is a constraint?
 What purpose does it serve?
 A constraint is a limitation that can be set over the data.
 This can help ensure data quality, so that only data that meets certain criteria (e.g. a format, or data type) can exist within a relation.
-Constraints can be set at the column, table or even database level.
+Constraints can be set at the column or table level.

 ### What is `NULL` in SQL?
 Why do we have to be careful with it?
 Within a SQL context, a `NULL` value in a relation can mean 'unknown', or 'yet to occur', depending on the business context.
 We have to be careful in interpreting `NULL` values, as it's meaning can change from relation to relation, depending on the business logic governing that relation.